Nivetha001/Crop-Production-Data-Analysis/README.md

 ### Conclusion
 __________________________________
-- found key insights that  which year, which crop, wich state contribution is high and low, based on production wise, area wise
+- found key insights that  which year, which crop, wich state contribution is high and low, based on production wise, area wise.